chaimvaid/prompter-ide-doc/docs/index.md

 ---

-Here’s an improved version of the **Quick Start** page based on your prompt:

----

-# Quick Start
+# Prompter IDE Quick Start

 Welcome to Prompter IDE, a plugin designed to bridge the gap between LLM (Large Language Model) chat services and your local file system.
 This allows you to bring context directly to your LLM, enabling quick reviews and decisions on changes to accept.
 Here’s how to get started.

 ### Overview of Prompter IDE

-Prompter IDE is a plugin that connects an LLM with your local file system, making it easy to bring context into LLM conversations.
+Prompter IDE connects an LLM with your local file system, making it easy to bring context into LLM conversations.
 This helps you make informed decisions about the changes proposed by the LLM by allowing you to review and control these changes within your project.

 ### Steps to Get Started

 1. **Install the Plugin**: Follow the installation instructions to get Prompter IDE set up as a plugin within your system.

+2. **Configure Extension Sites**: Before using the extension, add the sites where you want it to be active in the extension options.
+Go to the extension settings, enable it, and specify the sites (one per line) to ensure Prompter IDE functions where needed.

-2. **Plugin Sections**: The plugin consists of various sections designed to handle prompts, manage files, and review history, all of which are configured to work seamlessly with your LLM.
+3. **Plugin Sections**: The plugin consists of various sections designed to handle prompts, manage files, and review history, all configured to work seamlessly with your LLM.

-3. **Docker Installation**: Ensure Docker is installed on your system, as it’s essential for running the plugin server.
+4. **Docker Installation**: Ensure Docker is installed on your system, as it’s essential for running the plugin server.

-4. **Run the Plugin Using Docker**: Prompter IDE requires a Docker-based server to enable file system access.
+5. **Run the Plugin Using Docker**: Prompter IDE requires a Docker-based server to enable file system access.
 Use the Docker command below to run the plugin:

     ```bash
     docker run -d \